sdmx-twg/sdmx-im/docs/technical_notes/5_Codelist.md

 build complex hierarchies of one or more Codelists) are now linked to other Artefacts in order to facilitate the formers' usage in dissemination or other scenarios.
-For all geospatial related features, as well as the new Geographical Codelist, please refer to section 7.
+For all geospatial related features, as well as the new Geographical Codelist, please refer to [section "Geospatial information support"](6_Geospatial_information_support.md).

 ## Codelist extension and discriminated unions

-A `Codelist` can extend one or more Codelists. `Codelist` extensions are defined as a list of references to parent Codelists.
+A `Codelist`, except `GeoGridCodelist`s, can extend one or more Codelists of the same `Codelist` type. `Codelist` extensions are defined as a list of references to parent Codelists.
 The order of the references is important when it comes to conflict resolution on Code Ids.
 When two Codelists have the same Code Id, the `Codelist` referenced